(Top 20 Colour Cube by VA)

 As for the “when?” … As with Judy Garland, this is a no-brainer for me: the night of The Last Waltz, their final show that also became the basis for a celebrated Martin Scorsese film.
 Jammed tight with a once-in-a-lifetime arsenal of high-wattage music collaborations, the night featured contributions from fellow Canucks Neil Young and Joni Mitchell, their old boss, Bob Dylan, plus Eric Clapton, Van Morrison and many more.
 I know I made a “No Festivals” rule for this list, but this really was a Band + Friends gig, rather than a multi-act festival … so here it is.

-It’s such a downer to consider The Band’s sad coda: all the enmity, bad ends, and Robertson’s solo career of anonymous elevator rock.
+It’s such a downer to consider The Band’s sad coda: all the enmity, bad ends, and Robertson’s later solo career of anonymous elevator rock (although that solo debut album remains a stunner).
 But their great recordings — and their unforgettable exit — shall prevail.

 This is the one I really had to think about including.
 Not because there’s any question about me wanting to have seen them — that’s a given.
 It’s as to whether they still exist as a band and, therefore, should be disqualified from this list.
 They have reformed a few times through the years, seem to get along better than ever, and there’s no saying they won’t have a kick at the (financially lucrative) can again.
 But there’s no saying they will, either.

 Ergo, I’m assuming that they won’t be getting back together and/or I won’t be seeing them.
 That being the case, I am setting the concert time machine to somewhere in the fall of 1976, wherein Glenn Matlock was still the bass player, it seems the band had coalesced, most of their key songs had been written, they were gaining a following, were getting ready to cut “Anarchy in the UK” as their debut single for EMI — and most of the outside world didn’t yet know.
 The media circus had yet to begin.